Kent Wedding Photographer – Simon Hawkins

-I am a documentary photographer, based in Kent, the beautiful garden of England.
-Specialising in wedding, day in the life and intimate portrait photography my sole purpose is to provide you with a bespoke, timeless and beautiful collection of images from my time with you.
-I am an internationally published photographer and my work can be seen in numerous magazines such as Wedding Ideas, Late Tackle and Country Roads (USA).
+I am a documentary wedding photographer, based in Kent, the beautiful garden of England.
+Specialising in wedding, engagement and portrait photography my sole purpose is to provide you with a bespoke, timeless and beautiful collection of images from my time with you.
+I am an internationally published photographer and my work can be seen in numerous magazines and blogs such as Wedding Ideas, Boho Weddings and Your Kent Wedding.
 In 2016, I was short listed for wedding photographer of the year by the Kent Wedding Awards.
 To see links to all this work and to read more about me and why I love being a photographer head on over to the MY STORY page.

 A photofilm is the perfect narrative for my clients to view and share the story of their day with the world.
 The impact of an emotional event such as wedding, combined with my documentary photography and careful choice of music can be overwhelming.
 My brides (and some grooms) cry every time guaranteed.
 I’ve even been told of people crying who had no connection to the wedding what so ever after watching one.
 You can’t get a bigger compliment than that.
 Don’t just take my word for it though.
 Take a look at Hannah and Matt’s vintage seaside wedding on the photofilm below and get in touch if you would like to see more or BOOK ME for your wedding.

 I pride myself on not only providing a great product but also a great service.
 Its intrinsically ingrained within my being that my wedding couples, families, portrait and commercial clients are completely happy with the whole experience from start to finish.
 Molly and Jordan were married at Cooling Castle Barn in Kent, in 2016, and here is a very small snippet of what they had to say about me, their experience and their wedding photographs.